 Inexpensive and Easy…Fast and Versatile, too!

-Fasten the plywood strips to the studs, then add the shelf standards, hook and holders, storage bins and anything else that fits.
+Fasten the plywood strips to the studs, then add the shelf standards (with brackets and accessories), hook and holders, storage bins and anything else that fits.

 - Plywood strips

 - Lumber rack